Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 </MacWindow>
 :::

-Since the process of an upgrade is exactly the same as the process necessary to upgrade **Tessellation**, we can skip to the [Upgrade Tessellation](#upgrade-tessellation) section to see the step-by-step process.
+Since the process of an upgrade is exactly the same as the process necessary to upgrade Tessellation, we can skip to the [Upgrade Tessellation](#upgrade-tessellation) section to see the step-by-step process.

 ## Upgrade Tessellation